...

 Conclusion

 Although interactive whiteboards are among the most cutting-edge technological tools to become available to schools and businesses in recent years, they have considerable limitations that may negatively impact learning and effective exchange of data.
 Also, since interactive whiteboards can be quite costly in terms of money, efficiency, and time spent in training, potential buyers need to do in-depth research before deciding to purchase the devices for use in classrooms or offices.
-ReMARKable whiteboard painted walls pose none of these problems and are much more cost-effective and eco-friendly to apply and use.
+ReMARKable dry erase walls pose none of these problems and are much more cost-effective and eco-friendly to apply and use.